 Most boys enter puberty between the ages of 11 through 14.
 At this time, there is a huge increase in the natural production of testosterone and, to a much lesser degree, estrogen.
-Although the exact mechanisms of development of gynecomastia (male breast enlargement) are unknown, certainly hormones play a great part.
+Although the exact mechanisms of the development of gynecomastia (male breast enlargement) are unknown, certain hormones play a great part.
 It is not known whether excessive estrogens are produced, whether there is an imbalance of estrogen and testosterone or whether the small amount of innate breast tissue that is naturally present in every male is just extraordinarily sensitive to the small amount of circulating estrogen.
 Certainly, there are hereditary factors at play as well.
 Whatever the cause, the result is gradual, occasionally painful and tender, enlargement of the breasts (or rarely, just one breast).
-Oftentimes there will be a subsidence of this tissue, but in many cases the problem will be permanent.
-It is estimated that more than one third of the male population has some degree of gynecomastia – much of it carried from puberty into adulthood.
+Oftentimes there will be subsidence of this tissue, but in many cases, the problem will be permanent.
+It is estimated that more than one-third of the male population has some degree of gynecomastia – much of it carried from puberty into adulthood.

 One of Dr. Jacobs’ most interesting cases was that of an adolescent boy who developed gynecomastia.
 His father, a pediatric endocrinologist who was very familiar with gynecomastia, did sequential blood tests for hormones on his son just as the breasts were developing.
 Interestingly, there was never a major hormonal imbalance noted between testosterone and estrogen.
 What was the cause of his son’s gynecomastia?
 He didn’t know.

 WHAT DOES IT LOOK LIKE?